zhu-ha/Animated-Wallpaper-iOS-17.0-Latest/README.md

 16. Done

-## Shortcut to help with the frame stutter issues on certain apps
+## Automation setup to help with the frame stutter issues on certain apps

 1. Create a folder to store the Wallpapers as Images
 2. Create another folder to store them as .txt